 Defining Your Ideal Diner

-- Business Professionals: They care about quick lunch specials, easy online ordering, and happy hour deals to unwind after work.
-You might find them on LinkedIn or through highly targeted Facebook ads.
+- Business Professionals: They are interested in lunch specials, online ordering, and happy hour spots where they can unwind after work.
+You would either find them on LinkedIn or via very targeted ads on Facebook.

 Knowing your audience lets you speak their language instead of just shouting into the digital void.
 This is the heart of any good small business social media strategy.